 What is Urban Wildlife?

 Urban wildlife animal communities consist of species that utilize human dominated ecosystems.
-Although urban species vary in their use and exploitation of developed areas, they all come into contact with humans either in cities or on the urban-rural fringe.
-Examples of common urban wildlife species in the United States include rock doves, raccoons, coyotes, sparrows, and house mice.
+Although urban species vary in their use and exploitation of developed areas, they all come into contact with humans either in cities or on the woodland-urban interface.
+Examples of common urban wildlife species in the United States include both native species (e.g. raccoons, red-tailed hawks, and coyotes) and invasive species (English sparrows, European starlings, house mice, rock doves, and Norwegian rats).

 Characteristics of successful urban wildlife: